 Make sure it is compliant with all the local regulations and make sure you have these items in the property and easily accessible to guests:

-How to start an Airbnb: SETUP CLEANING TEAM
+7. SETUP CLEANING TEAM

 Vacation rental hosts are held to very high standards of service and quality, and cleanliness is one of the most important standards that the hosts are required to meet.

 You can get away with everything else but not cleanliness.
 It is the single most crucial factor on how to start an Airbnb which can make or break your Airbnb business.

 Broadly, your cleaning team should take care of several services, including:

 - Vacuum carpets and rugs

 - Take out the trash